-The Red Lake Reservation is not unlike many reservations where prohibition of liquor is still the law.
-Under the laws of the Red Lake Band, it is illegal for consumption, sale or possession of alcohol for any person.
-While under the influence of alcohol, it is illegal to drive, or operate an ATV, boat or snowmobile much like all states and tribes across the nation.
-Under Red Lake Nation Tribal Code, the maximum for alcohol or drug offenses are up \$5,000 and/or one year in jail.
+The Red Lake Reservation is not unlike many reservations where the prohibition of liquor is still the law.
+Under the laws of the Red Lake Band, it is illegal to consume, sell, or possess alcohol by any person.
+While under the influence of alcohol, it is illegal to drive or operate an ATV, boat, or snowmobile much like all states and tribes across the nation.
+Under Red Lake Nation Tribal Code, the maximum for alcohol or drug offenses is up \$5,000 and/or one year in jail.

-504.08 Liquor - Possession, transportation, Petty misdemeanor or manufacture 504.08 Liquor - Sale 6-month mandatory sentence 508.09 Contributing to Delinquency of Minor Gross misdemeanor 600.02 Driving While Under the Influence Gross misdemeanor 518.05 Unlawful Sale of Controlled 1-year sentence Substances \$5,000 fine 518.06 Unlawful Possession of Controlled 1-year sentence Substances Up to \$5,000 fine 518.07 Unlawful Administration of a 6-month sentence Controlled Substance \$1,000 fine Possible referral for psychological evaluation and chemical abuse evaluation 518.08 Unlawful Manufacture of Controlled 1-year sentence Substances \$5,000 fine 518.09 Unlawful Transportation of Controlled 1-year sentence Substances \$5,000 fine 518.10 Unlawful Sale of Marijuana 3 months - 1-year sentence \$1,000-\$5,000 fine 518.11 Unlawful Possession of Marijuana Up to 3-month sentence \$1,000 fine 518.12 Unlawful Possession of Drug Up to 30-day sentence Paraphernalia \$500 fine 518.13 Child endangered by prohibited drug Up to 1-year sentence activity Up to \$3,000 fine
+504.08 Liquor - Possession, transportation, or manufacture Petty misdemeanor

+504.08 6 month mandatany contanas

+Liquor - Sale 6-month mandatory sentence

+508.09 Contributing to Delinquency of Minor Gross misdemeanor

+600.02 Driving While Under the Influence Gross misdemeanor

+518.05 Unlawful Sale of Controlled 1-year sentence

+Substances \$5,000 fine

+518.06 Unlawful Possession of Controlled 1-year sentence

+Substances Up to \$5,000 fine

+518.07 Unlawful Administration of a 6-month sentence

+Controlled Substance \$1,000 fine

+Possible referral for psychological

+evaluation and chemical abuse

+evaluation

+518.08 Unlawful Manufacture of Controlled 1-year sentence

+Substances \$5,000 fine

+518.09 Unlawful Transportation of Controlled 1-year sentence

+Substances \$5,000 fine

+518.10 Unlawful Sale of Marijuana 3 months - 1-year sentence

+, \$1,000-\$5,000 fine

+518.11 Unlawful Possession of Marijuana Up to 3-month sentence

+• \$1,000 fine

+518.12 Unlawful Possession of Drug Up to 30-day sentence

+Paraphernalia \$500 fine

+518.13 Child endangered by prohibited drug Up to 1-year sentence activity Up to \$3,000 fine